 Discover more about the essential features of Medesk and claim your free access today!

 Explore now >>All incoming communications from patients end up in the “Tasks” section in Medesk.
 Your admin team can read and react to each when required.
-You won’t need to resort to using any third-party messaging services to hear from your patients.

 Step 4: New Call Scripts for Receptionists

 After you have created emails and text messages and placed your feedback links online, you can expect to receive a multitude of questions, requests and bookings.
-You will need to work through them in a timely fashion so you don’t keep patients waiting too long.
+You will need to work through them in a timely fashion so you do not keep patients waiting too long.
 We recommend that you adopt call scripts for receptionists to loosely adhere to.
 You want a fine balance between getting across all the necessary information while retaining that human touch.

 Step 5: Set up Online Consultations